ChemEd X articles address topics in chemical education ranging across the entire spectrum of the chemical sciences.

 Articles are contributed by the community and are open for comments.
 Please see our Contribution Guidelines for information about contributing to ChemEd X. To contribute an article, use our contribution form to describe the nature of the article you intend to submit.
 A ChemEd X editor will respond with further instructions.

-Erica Jacobsen shares highlights from the September 2018 issue of the Journal of Chemical Education of special interest to our ChemEd X community.
+Erica Jacobsen shares highlights from the July 2019 issue of the Journal of Chemical Education of special interest to our ChemEd X community.